kgroveshok/z80-homebrew/DEV-DIARY.md

 123

-(b ) Obejctive: Pushing string to stack as sole item to parse and display
+* Obejctive: Pushing string to stack as sole item to parse and display

-abc ENTER
+"abc" ENTER
 Item pushed as string (OK) and allows for next entry

 .
 ENTER

-Displays result of previous test (123) and crashes (FAIL)
+Displays result of previous test (123) and returns to prompt (OK)

-(c) Objective: Push two numbers to stack as sole individual items and display TOD
+* Objective: Push two numbers to stack as sole individual items and display TOD

 123 ENTER
 456 ENTER